 Monitoring, evaluation and reporting

 The NSW Government is committed to the sustainable management of our rivers and groundwater systems through water sharing plans, which define the rules for sharing water between the environment and all other water users.
 Water sharing plans stipulate how water is shared to meet the needs of water dependent ecosystems, and water users including town and rural water, industry and irrigation.

 Water sharing plans contain a set of broad and targeted environmental, economic, social, cultural and Aboriginal cultural objectives.
-These objectives have been developed according to the DoI Water (2017) Guidelines for setting and evaluating plan objectives for water management.
+These objectives have been developed according to the Guidelines for setting and evaluating plan objectives for water management ((PDF 904.1 KB)).
 These Guidelines describe how to ensure that targeted objectives are specific enough so that their achievement can be accurately measured, assessed and attributed to the strategies within the Plan.
 If an objective has not been met during the term of a Plan, then the Guidelines approach makes it easier to understand why not and if possible, modify the water sharing plan so that it is more effective in the future.

 Accurate monitoring is essential to determine how well a water sharing plan is meeting its objectives.
 Environmental monitoring assesses how water dependent ecosystems are responding to water resource management practices, but also investigates how different patterns of water flow affect the way rivers function.
 The scope of environmental monitoring includes the river's physical form, its fringing vegetation and of the organisms (e.g. frogs, fish and insects) that live in our rivers.
 All this information is then used to gauge the health of rivers and floodplain systems, so that we can then assess the effectiveness of management strategies.